 Prinzregententheater

-The Prinzregententheater impresses with its Art Nouveau architecture and is considered one of the best acoustic venues in Munich.
-Classical symphony concerts, festive piano recitals and operas are performed here.
-Up-and-coming talent and great classical music soloists regularly take to the stage, lending fresh impetus to this traditional venue.
+The Prinzregententheater captivates with its Art Nouveau architecture and is considered one of Munich’s best venues in terms of acoustics.
+It primarily hosts classical symphony concerts, festive piano recitals, and operas.
+Up-and-coming talents and renowned classical music soloists regularly take the stage here, bringing fresh energy to this historic venue.

 Address: Prinzregentenplatz 12, 81675 Munich

-Dachau Palace near Munich combines a princely setting and classical music to create a romantic overall experience.
-Here, too, you can enjoy the sparkling Candlelight concerts in the historic ambience of the impressive ballroom, where classical reinterpretations of various genres are performed by established ensembles and soloists.
+Dachau Castle, located near Munich, combines a princely setting with classical music to create a romantic experience.
+Here, too, you can occasionally enjoy the sparkling Candlelight concerts in the historic ambiance of the impressive ballroom, where established ensembles and soloists perform new interpretations of classical music across various genres.

 Address: Kurfürst-Max-Emanuel-Platz 2, 85221 Dachau

-With its energetic symphony concerts and innovative programming, the Munich Philharmonic is one of the most renowned orchestras in Europe.
-Their repertoire ranges from Mahler and Tchaikovsky to world premieres of contemporary works.
-Its home venue is the modern Isarphilharmonie, where the orchestra provides great emotions and spectacular musical journeys.
+With energetic symphony concerts and innovative programming, the Munich Philharmonic ranks among Europe’s most renowned orchestras.
+Its repertoire ranges from Mahler and Tchaikovsky to world premieres of contemporary works.
+Its home venue is the modern Isarphilharmonie, where the orchestra delivers powerful emotions and spectacular musical journeys.

 Bavarian State Orchestra

-As one of the oldest and most traditional opera orchestras in Germany, the Bavarian State Orchestra plays a key role in shaping Munich’s musical life.
-As part of the Bavarian State Opera in the National Theatre, the ensemble shines with symphonic pieces from Mozart to Strauss, accompanies international stars and is at the heart of legendary festival evenings.
+As one of Germany’s oldest and most traditional opera orchestras, the Bavarian State Orchestra plays a pivotal role in Munich’s musical life.
+As part of the Bavarian State Opera at the National Theater, the ensemble shines with symphonic works ranging from Mozart to Strauss, accompanies international stars, and is the centerpiece of legendary festival evenings.

-The Bavarian Radio Symphony Orchestra stands for virtuosity and versatility at a world-class level.
-Under the direction of famous chief conductors such as Mariss Jansons and Simon Rattle, the orchestra delights audiences with award-winning recordings and thrilling live concerts.
+The Bavarian Radio Symphony Orchestra stands for world-class virtuosity and versatility.
+Under the baton of renowned chief conductors such as Mariss Jansons and Simon Rattle, the orchestra delights audiences with award-winning recordings and thrilling live concerts.
 It regularly invites music lovers to the Isarphilharmonie for concert experiences ranging from Beethoven to Bartók.

 Munich Chamber Orchestra

-The Munich Chamber Orchestra is the address for captivating classical and modern music programs.
-With great enthusiasm for playing and experimentation, the ensemble organizes chamber music evenings, crossover projects and music festivals at famous Munich venues, including award-winning collaborations with international soloists.
+The Munich Chamber Orchestra is the go-to destination for captivating programs in the classical and modern genres.
+With great enthusiasm and a spirit of experimentation, the ensemble presents chamber music evenings, crossover projects, and music festivals at famous Munich venues, including award-winning collaborations with international soloists.

 Annual and seasonal events